epourmal/hdf5/doc/contributing.md

 ### **The pull request is tested**
 Any issue fixed or functionality added should be accompanied by corresponding tests.
 In addition, existing HDF5 tests must pass.
 Code coverage should not *decrease* in a PR.
-We do not expect contributors to perform comprehensive testing across a multiple platforms before a PR is accepted.
-However, if the PR does not pass regression testing after the merge, THG developers will need to work with you to get the code fixed.
-If this is not possible, in all likelihood the changes will have to be backed out.
+We do not expect contributors to perform comprehensive testing across all possible platforms before a PR is accepted.
+However, if the PR does not pass regression testing after the merge, THG developers will need to work with contributors to get the code fixed.
+If contributors fail to be responsive during this process, in all likelihood the changes will have to be backed out until such time as the contributor is able to respond to all regression testing issues.

 ### **The pull request is consistent with HDF5 design and architecture**
 * HDF5 has a 100% commitment to backward compatibility of data files.